l00sy4/LuciSocks/README.md

 # LuciSocks

 LuciSocks is performant SOCKS5 server that can also bind on a Tailnet IP.
+Tested on Windows 11.26200 and macOS 26.5.1 (25F80)

 ### Usage